Chips production line. Frequently asked questions.

-The appearance of undesirable chemical and organoleptic changes, primarily oxidation and rancidity of snacks, depends not only on the quality of the pellets and oil, but also on other reasons.
+The appearance of undesirable chemical and organoleptic changes, primarily oxidation and rancidity of snacks, depends not only on oil, but also on other reasons.
 The main ones are:

-- the correct preparation of pellets before frying;
+- the correct preparation of semi-processed goods before frying;

 - the structure of the frying equipment and operation way;